fac27/tUdo/README.md

 - All input can be done via simple keyboard commands
 - A clean and minimalistic layout shifts focus to the information on the page

+## Deployed page
+tUdo is hosted through GitHub Pages and can be accessed through this [link](https://fac27.github.io/tUdo/)

 ## The aim of this project
 tUdo is a personalised tasklist tracker.
 Tasks added are stored locally and progress can be tracked easily.